frodenas/harbor-boshrelease/README.md

 This is a [BOSH](http://bosh.io/) release for [VMware Harbor](https://vmware.github.io/harbor/), an enterprise-class registry server that stores and distributes Docker images.

+## Disclaimer

+This is **NOT** a production ready [BOSH](http://bosh.io/) release.
+I created it for my own experimentation and it may not be supported in the future.

+If you are looking for a supported [Docker Registry](https://docs.docker.com/registry/) [BOSH](http://bosh.io/) release, please check the [bosh.io](http://bosh.io/releases) releases page or the [cloudfoundry-community](https://github.com/cloudfoundry-community) github organization.

 ## Table of Contents

 * [Usage](https://github.com/frodenas/harbor-boshrelease#usage)